Regional Water Quality Control Plant

 The Laboratory’s primary function is to provide analytical services to the water quality control plant in compliance with Palo Alto’s NPDES permit.
 We provide additional services to the water transmissions department which includes analyzing Palo Alto’s potable water supply.
 We are accredited by ELAP in the following fields of testing: volatile organic, inorganic, toxic elements and microbiology.
 We follow a variety of methodology including 40 CFR part 136, Standard Methods and EPA in accordance with State and Federal Regulations for wastewater, sludge, and potable water.

-Our laboratory staff hold analyst certifications from CWEA including; three Grade IVs.
-The lab consists of 3 lab technicians, 3 chemists, 1 senior chemist and 1 manager of laboratory services.
+Our laboratory staff hold analyst certifications from CWEA, including three Grade IVs.
+The lab consists of 3 lab technicians, 2 chemists, 2 senior chemists and 1 lab Manager.

 Primary instrumentation on site include: GCMS and ICPMS.